 It is always a difficult time when a loved one passes away.
-There are many things you will need to deal with, including planning the funeral of course, and possibly having to obtain Probate to administer that person’s estate.
+There are many things you will need to deal with, including planning the funeral of course, and the legal process and possibly having to obtain probate to administer that person’s estate.

 Probate is an all too misunderstood process.
-Here are a few of the most common questions clients often ask me and the answers:
+Here are a few of the most common questions we get asked about probate.

 In a nutshell, it is the process of applying to Court (your local Probate Registry) for a person to be appointed who has the legal power to administer the estate of the deceased person.
 Probate has various steps from gaining control to administer the estate, paying any inheritance tax due and distributing assets according to the will, or the rules of intestacy if there isn’t a will.

 Probate may not always be required.
-For small estates (normally under £15,000), and assets which are held in joint names, Probate will not normally be required.
-In these circumstances, any joint bank accounts will automatically pass to the surviving spouse and any account in a sole name will usually be able to be closed by completing closure forms provided by the bank.
+For small estates (normally worth under £15,000), and assets that are held in joint names, you may not need to go through probate.
+In these circumstances, any joint bank accounts will automatically pass to the surviving spouse and any account in a sole name can usually be closed by completing closure forms provided by the bank.

-This very much depends upon the size of the estate but, in most straight forward cases, Probate can often be obtained within a few weeks.
+This very much depends upon the size of the estate but, in most straightforward cases, probate can often be obtained within a few weeks.
 The Probate Registry issues the Grant of Probate within around 2 weeks of applying.
 If the estate is complex or there are other factors involved such as any property that needs to be sold, the timescales can take longer.
 If you’re unsure about this, it’s always best to speak to an experienced probate solicitor who can help advise on your specific circumstances.

-Does it cost a lot to use a Solicitor ?
+Does it cost a lot to use a probate solicitor?

 On a final note, I also advise you to be cautious of paying thousands of pounds in legal fees without shopping around first.
 I have recently spoken to clients who have been “referred” by their bank to their own “recommended” Solicitors.
 The fees they have been charged have been significantly above the average fee which a local Solicitor would charge.
 As with any large purchase, always do your own research on prices before deciding which professional you wish to instruct.